-Our research group investigates how commensal microbes residing in the intestine influence systemic immunity, with a focus on cancer immunity.
-Recent studies, including our studies, suggest that the gut microbiome can regulate responses to cancer immunotherapy.
-We are interested in the signaling and metabolic elements that mediate the long-range communication between gut microbes and the immune system in tumors.
+Dr. Park’s research group investigates how commensal microbes residing in the intestine influence systemic immunity, with a particular focus on cancer immunity.
+Recent studies, including those from Dr. Park’s lab, suggest that the gut microbiome plays a critical role in modulating responses to cancer immunotherapy.
+The lab is particularly interested in the signaling and metabolic mechanisms that mediate long-range communication between gut microbes and the immune system within the tumor microenvironment (TME).

 Harvard Medical School